 3.2.
-Agricultural and Rural Transformation in Development Literature

-The most widely accepted characterization of agricultural transformation is one that describes the shift from highly diversified, subsistence-oriented farms towards more specialized production, and market supply.
-Delgado (1995:3) further expands agricultural transformation as offering 'specialization in production, greater use of purchased inputs, greater resource flows to farming, and substantial cuts in unit costs of production from technological changes.'
-In fact, numerous characterization and descriptions of agricultural transformation abound: agricultural populations move out of farming, becoming dependent on the market, rising ratio of agribusiness value added as part of rural-centered agricultural transformation, aggregation of small farms, technologies responding to factor prices (land, labor and capital), increased infrastructure, higher information/communication penetration, and integration of agriculture into a wider economy (Timmer 1998, FAO 2017, Naseem 2017).
-These characterizations of agricultural transformation in international literature are important, but they do not tell us what actually triggers the transformation processes, whether they need accidental or deliberate political action, or what conditions must be put in place for agricultural transformation to happen or to be rolled out on a large scale.
+Agricultural and Rural Transformation in Development Literature production, greater use of purchased inputs, greater resource flows to farming, and substantial cuts in unit costs of production from technological changes.'
+In fact, numerous characterization and descriptions of agricultural transformation abound: agricultural populations move out of farming, becoming dependent on the market, rising ratio of agribusiness value added as part of rural-centered agricultural transformation, aggregation of small farms, technologies responding to factor prices (land, labor and capital), increased infrastructure, higher information/communication penetration, and integration of agriculture into a wider economy (Timmer 1998, FAO 2017, Naseem 2017). characterizations of agricultural transformation in international literature are important, but they do not tell us what actually triggers the transformation processes, whether they need accidental or deliberate political action, or what conditions must be put in place for agricultural transformation to happen or to be rolled out on a large scale.
 They do not suggest what performance matrix should be deployed to understand and measure if a transformation is taking place at the desired speed and scale.
 And most markedly, international transformation literature does not focus on the quality of lives of the agricultural population or on changes in their wellbeing, except through implicit assumption about ending hunger and poverty.